stcorp/harp/doc/operations.rst

         given dimension into the time dimension.
 The time dimension will thus grow by a factor equal to the length of the given dimension and none of the variables in the product will depend on the given dimension anymore.
-Variables that depend more than once on the given dimension will be removed.
-The index and collocation_index variables will be removed if the length of the flattened dimension did not equal 1.
+If the length of the flattened dimension does not equal 1 then: variables that depend more than once on the given dimension will be removed, the index and collocation_index variables will be removed, and time independent variables are made time dependent.
-        Independent dimensions cannot be flattened.
+        Independent dimensions and the time dimension cannot be flattened.
         Example:

             | ``flatten(latitude);flatten(longitude)``